Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's accounted for 9.4% of his team's three-pointers made, averaging 1.1 per game.

-- Allowing 111.6 points per contest, the Suns are the sixth-ranked squad in the league defensively.
+- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the NBA.

-- On the glass, the Suns are ranked 11th in the league, giving up 42.9 rebounds per contest.
+- On the boards, the Suns have allowed 42.9 rebounds per game, which puts them 11th in the league.

-- The Suns are the third-ranked squad in the NBA, giving up 23.4 assists per contest.
+- The Suns are the third-ranked squad in the NBA, conceding 23.4 assists per game.

-- The Suns are the third-ranked squad in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.
+- The Suns are the third-ranked squad in the league at allowing threes, conceding 11.4 made 3-pointers per contest.

 Bruce Brown vs. the Suns